-This is the only part of the Wesleyan Articles of Religion that even hints at the reality of angels and demons.
-So, even though the emphasis of this sentence is that the Father is the Source of all that exists, I’m going to take a small but important rabbit trail to unpack the “or spirit” part of this sentence.
-In the future, I may come pack to explore the first part but, for now, get ready, we’re jumping into the theology of the (mostly) unseen realm.
+This sentence is the only part of the Wesleyan Articles of Religion that even hints at the reality of angels and demons.
+So, even though the emphasis of this sentence is that the Father is the Source of all that exists, I’m going to take a small but important rabbit trail to unpack the “or spirit” part of this sentence because it matters (whether you live in Mongolia or the United States or somewhere else).

 Material World/Physical Realm: Things that are made out of matter (things we can touch) or the things that derive from things made out of matter (sound, smell, etc.).
 This includes any physical thing: the earth, our bodies, food, homes, pets, televisions, radios, books, etc.

-Spiritual World/Spiritual Realm: Things that are (at least normally) non-corporeal.
+Spiritual World/Spiritual Realm: Things that are normally non-corporeal (they don’t have physical bodies).
 Things that exist but seemingly have no matter or physical substance.
 Basically, spirits: angels, demons, God and the realm they inhabit.

 1. God is the Source of Spiritual Beings